embeddeddevroom/fosdem-2021/devroom-submission.md

 ## Elaborate description of proposed devroom (including possible topics)

-For many years the Embedded, Mobile and Automotive devroom was one of the most popular devrooms at FOSDEM.
-After an unfortune break in 2019, we are working hard to bring EMA devroom to its finest.

-The goal of this devroom is to showcase open source from embedded, mobile and automotive areas.
+Embedded Mobile and Automotive gathers hardware hackers, Linux fans and low-level programming enthusiasts.
+Its main goal is to showcase open source projects and allow people to share their experience, exchange knowledge and foster open collaboration.

 Possible topics include:
 * Hardware hacking